hbctraining/main/registrations/AllFunder_Variant_calling.md

 # Introduction to Variant Calling

-*Note: Some workshops are taught in person and others are online via Zoom.
-Please take note before registering.*
+*Note: Some HBC workshops are taught in person and others are online via Zoom.
+Please take note for scheduling purposes!.*

 <!-- This content will not appear in the rendered Markdown -->
 <!-- Last workshops Sept 17, 20, 24, 27, May 28, 31, June 4, 7, 2024